-The village of Horam is in the Weald of Sussex, once part of a vast forest of 1,700 square miles situated between the North Downs and the South Downs of south-east England.
-It’s home to Sussex Farm Museum, several sports clubs, a camp site, two churches, and even a vineyard.
-The old railway line through the village is now a pedestrian, cycle and horse riders’ path known as the Cuckoo Trail, which provides a link through the village and to the neighbouring towns and countryside.
+The village of Horam is in the Weald of Sussex, once part of a vast forest of 1,700 square miles situated between the North Downs and South Downs of southeast England.
+It’s home to the Sussex Farm Museum, several sports clubs, a camp site, two churches, and even a vineyard.
+The old railway line through the village is now a pedestrian, cycle, and horse riders’ path known as the Cuckoo Trail, which provides a link through the village and to the neighbouring towns and countryside.

 Our site is at the southern end of Horam, adjacent to more recent development, opening out on to the beautiful Sussex countryside.

 We’re working with the landowner, multi-award winning architect Pollard Thomas Edwards, and planning consultancy Rural Solutions on a proposal for up to 22 new Custom and Self-Build homes, including eight new affordable homes.
 Landscape design is by Collington Winter and includes ecological enhancements and new native trees and hedges.
 To ensure that the habitat is further improved for wildlife and local biodiversity we are introducing new native flowering and nectar producing species, erecting bird boxes, and creating hibernacula (eg log piles) within the woodland which is protected from the new buildings by an ecological buffer zone.

 In Horam, we want to create a legacy of high-quality, affordable, and sustainable homes.
 We will do this by: